ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 ![GPIO-numbering](/images/labs/images/RPi/RP3_Pinout.png){:height="400px"}
 </p>

 The pins that are colored in orange are available for any general purpose and can be referred to and configured in your python programs.
-Some of these orange pins have 'alternate functions' as well; this means they may not be available to do if you are using that alternate function.
+Some of these orange pins have an 'alternate function' as well; this means they may not be available if you are using that alternate function.
 In case you are not sure, avoid those pins and only use the orange colored ones that do not have an alternate function.
 There are two different conventions used to refer to these pins:

 1. Physical location: One way is to just refer to the pins based on their physical location.
 These numbers are indicated in the gray boxes in the above diagram.
 All pins on the left half have odd number locations while all pins on the right half have even numbered locations.